subelsky/html5tutorial/README.markdown

 Try filling your rectangle with a gradient.
 You'll need to create a gradient object as explained in [Dive Into HTML5](http://diveintohtml5.org/canvas.html#gradients), then set your fillStyle to that gradient.

+# EXERCISE THREE
+## Canvas Image Manipulation

+1. Copy the file `media/water.jpg` from the tutorial project to your directory.
+(This image is [Creative Commons-licensed](http://www.flickr.com/photos/50183640@N05/5616041841/))

+2. Draw this image using the canvas by adding these lines to your `tutorial.js` file:

+    var img = new Image();
+    img.src = "media/water.jpg";
+    img.onload = function() {
+      context.drawImage(img,0,110);
+    };

+3. Reload your browser to see the image.

+4. Now try using one of the more complex drawImage API calls.
+Modify the drawImage call to accept two additional parameters, a width and height for the new image, after the original 3 parameters.

+5. Reload the browser and observe the image scaled to a different size.

+## Extra Credit

+Use the full-blown most complicate drawImage call to slice a portion of the original image and project it onto the canvas.
+The arguments are:

+    drawImage(image,sourceX,sourceY,sourceWidth,sourceHeight,destinationX,destinationY,destinationWidth,destinationHeight)

+Check out the file `media/drawImage.png` for a visual explanation.